-Banking institutions work very hard to come up with highly competitive financial products to earn your trust.
-That’s why there are so many different products – from certificates of deposit and checking accounts to a wide range of different savings vehicles – there’s a broad array of financial products.
-This comprehensive guide will help you understand all the vital information about savings accounts, the types, their benefits, and how to choose the right type for your budget.
+Banking institutions work hard to develop highly competitive financial products to earn your trust.
+That’s why there are so many different products – from certificates of deposit and checking accounts to a wide range of other savings vehicles – there’s a broad array of financial products.
+This comprehensive guide will help you understand all the vital information about savings accounts, their types, their benefits, and how to choose the right type for your budget.
 There’s a type of account for every need, and we will help you decide which one works to your advantage the most.

 What is a Savings Account?

-A savings account is a financial product with limited access that allows the user to earn interest on the money deposited.
-It works by applying an interest rate on any lump sum deposit the user makes.
-An earned interest can either be paid into a separate account or into the same account at predetermined intervals.
+A savings account is a financial product with limited access that allows users to earn interest on the money deposited.
+It applies an interest rate to any lump sum deposit the user makes.
+The earned interest can be paid into a separate account or the same account at predetermined intervals.

 Checking and Savings Account Differences

-Your ordinary banking accounts also referred to as every day, transactions or checking accounts, are financial products specifically designed to cover all your financial needs daily.
-These products have special features that allow each user to manage their money.
+Your ordinary banking accounts also called everyday transactions or checking accounts, are financial products specifically designed to cover your daily financial needs.
+These products have unique features that allow each user to manage their money.

-Through these accounts, users can easily access their money, pay their bills, make payments all over the world, receive deposits, and use all the available means in the account.
-While savings accounts do have some of these features, they are structured differently.
+Through these accounts, users can easily access their money, pay their bills, make payments worldwide, receive deposits, and use all the available means in the account.
+While savings accounts have some of these features, they are structured differently.

 These financial products limit your access by not allowing you to spend the sum of money you’ve previously deposited.
-For that, the banking institution is paying you interest on the total balance deposited into the account.
-The fees that banking institutions charge for this type of financial product depend on the type.
+The banking institution is paying you interest on the total balance deposited into the account.
+Banking institutions’ fees for this financial product depend on the type.

 Savings Accounts & Fees

-In most cases, banks don’t charge any fees for savings even though there are specific terms for breaking the savings cycle and withdrawing the deposit before time.
-There could also be terms such as limits on how often and if you can withdraw your means, as well as minimum deposit and balance requirements.
+In most cases, banks don’t charge any savings fees even though there are specific terms for breaking the savings cycle and withdrawing the deposit on time.
+There could also be terms such as limits on how often and if you can withdraw your means and minimum deposit and balance requirements.

-Savings mechanics work in a relatively simple manner.
-The user is required to make a deposit into the account.
+Savings mechanics work in a relatively straightforward manner.
+The user is required to deposit into the account.
 There are two ways to do this:

 - By consistently depositing money